Falah-Rasyidi/NaCa/README.md

 ## General Info
 NaCa (Not another chat app) is a simple, terminal-based chat app written in Java.
 I've started this project to learn the fundamentals of network programming such as streams, servers/clients, threads and sockets.

+Currently, I've only just implemented the ability for multiple clients to connect and send messages to the server

 ## Technologies
 * Java